nuejs/nue/packages/www/docs/why-nue.md

 Nue enforces architectural clarity.
 System code (logic, data, design) stays separate from application code (structure and content).
 Your SPAs focus solely on HTML structure.
 Your marketing pages become pure content.

 The result: codebases that are easier to understand, maintain, and scale.
-You build applications by assembling pieces, not debugging with JavaScript monolithw.
+You build applications by assembling pieces, not debugging JavaScript monoliths.

 ## Standards are forever